Samizo-AITL/openlane-guide/README.md

 6. `06_Migration_WSL_Export.md`
 7. `07_Troubleshooting.md`

-Skipping steps defeats the entire purpose.
+Skipping steps defeats the entire purpose of this guide.

 ---

 ## Core philosophy

+This repository is built on a few non-negotiable rules:

 - **Do not fix.
 Roll back.**
 - **Do not update.
 Clone.**